-Since the establishment of space travel, only three countries have been able to launch human into the space.
-The first was the Russian cosmonaut Yuri Gagarin in 1961, who orbited the earth in the Vostok 1 on April 12 1961.
-Only weeks later, the United States launched their first manned spacecraft, Freedom 7 carrying astronaut Alan Shepherd.
+Since the establishment of space travel, only three countries have been able to launch humans into space.
+The first person to travel into space was a Russian cosmonaut Yuri Gagarin in 1961, who orbited the earth in the Vostok 1 on April 12, 1961.
+Only weeks later, the United States launched its first manned spacecraft, Freedom 7 carrying astronaut Alan Shepherd.

-It wouldn’t be until 2003 that China would launch its first manned mission, Shenzhou 5, taking Chinese astronaut Yang Liwei on a successful 21 hour mission into the space and back.
-Since then, other space agencies have achieved a great feat, but no one comes close to NASA in terms of success.
+It wouldn’t be until 2003 that China would launch its first manned mission, Shenzhou 5, taking Chinese astronaut Yang Liwei on a successful 21-hour mission into space and back.
+Since then, many space agencies have achieved a great feat, but no one has been able to come close to NASA in terms of success.

-In the midst of this space race, an engineer from California, USA gave birth to a private space company, SpaceX, which is dominating the business aspect of space exploration today.
-Now, the question here is SpaceX really challenging NASA or they just work side by side for the future of the human race.
+In the midst of this space race, Elon Musk gave birth to a private space company, SpaceX, which is dominating the business aspect of space exploration today.
+The private space agency has become so successful that people are actually comparing it with NASA.

-This article will help you to understand major differences between NASA vs SpaceX and how the future look like for both of them and space research at whole.
+Is SpaceX really challenging NASA or they just work side by side for a better future of human race?
+This article will help you to understand major differences between NASA and SpaceX, and how the future looks like for both of them and space research at whole.

-SpaceX, a brain child of tech entrepreneur Elon Musk was founded back in May 6, 2002.
+SpaceX, a brainchild of tech entrepreneur Elon Musk was founded back in May 2002.
 His philosophy behind the SpaceX is “making life multi-planetary” by eventually colonizing Mars.
 Over the years, in his various interviews, Musk has stated that human extinction on planet earth is inevitable.

 What’s in the Future?

-The company has also proclaimed that within 50-100 years time, its Interplanetary Transport system will be transporting 1 million people to Mars.
+The company has also proclaimed that within 50-100 years, its Interplanetary Transport system will be transporting 1 million people to Mars.
 With today’s available technology, sending one man into the Red planet would cost around $10 billion.

-On an average, from 1958 to 2012 NASA’s annual budget has been approximately 1% of the federal budget.
-Only for a brief period, it’s budget allocation witnessed a surge due to the Apollo mission in 1966, peaking at approximately at 4.41%.
-For the Fiscal Year 2015, NASA received approximately $18.01 billion from the federal government with $549 million on add-ons.
+On average, from 1958 to 2012 NASA’s annual budget has been approximately 1% of the federal budget.
+Only for a brief period, it’s budget allocation witnessed a surge due to the Apollo mission in 1966, peaking at 4.41%.
+For the Fiscal Year 2015, NASA received approximately $18.01 billion from the federal government with $549 million in add-ons.

-Well, there is an almost never ending list NASA’s achievements over the years, but we will try to keep it brief.
+Well, there is an almost never-ending list of NASA’s achievements over the years, but we will try to keep it brief.
 Apart from its legendary Apollo missions, one of which made a human presence on moon surface possible, Project Gemini (second manned mission) Voyager and Pioneer missions are some of its longstanding achievements.

-NASA has launched more than 100 crewed missions and well over 1000 unmanned missions into the space after its establishment.
+NASA has launched more than 100 crewed missions and well over 1000 unmanned missions into space since its establishment.
 Its last manned space shuttle launch was in 2011.
-But, perhaps NASA’s greatest recent success was the successful launch of its Mars rover in 2011 and its ongoing work on that planet.
+But perhaps NASA’s greatest recent success was the successful launch of its Mars rover in 2011 and its ongoing work on that planet.

 Moreover, we should not forget about NASA’s contribution towards Global Climate Change studies, which has caused some recent rift with current U.S government.

-Even though, SpaceX is new in this field, it is has already earned respect among other space agencies around the world.
+Even though SpaceX is new in this field, it has already earned respect among other space agencies around the world.
 Its grandest creation to this date is the Falcon Heavy payload rocket which is designed to carry people.
-It also has a spacecraft called Dragon which currently designed to carry payloads, but the company is pretty determined to alter it for human space travel.
+It also has a spacecraft named Dragon which is designed to carry payloads, but the company is pretty determined to alter it for human space travel.

 Many think that NASA should continue exploring the deep space, while manned landing and space tourism should be done by SpaceX.
 What is your take?
 What do you think should be ideal for them?